hongbao66/MobileSecurity/README.md

->The Document is prepared for the coming MobileSecurity Version 1.0
+<h1>The Document is prepared for the coming MobileSecurity Version 1.0 </h1>

-> multifunctional Android app to keep your mobile phone security and easy to use.
+a Multifunctional Android app to keep your mobile phone security and easy to use.